298: No Such Thing As An Emotional Support Amoeba

 because the wind is going this way.

 Why is the wind going that way?
+Well, you're flying, I imagine.
+No, no, no.

-I'm pretty sure you have fundamentally misunderstood how aeroplanes work.
+I'm pretty sure.
+You have fundamentally misunderstood how aeroplanes work.

 The air is rushing past this way.